Cash Games, Poker Basics, Poker Strategy, Tournaments

 Early Position Strategy

-With this in mind, it is important to play a tight range of hands from an early position, consisting mostly of very strong holdings and a few speculative hands for balance.
+With this in mind, it is important to play a tight range of hands from early seats, consisting mostly of very strong holdings and a few speculative hands for balance.

 You will still want to open all big pairs, all big aces, and suited Broadway cards.
-However, you should be folding most of your offsuit hands and various suited connectors and gappers apart from the premium ones.
+However, you should fold most of your offsuit hands, as well as various suited connectors and gappers, except for the premium ones.

 Middle Position